guy-allouche/quartz/content/The Tactician Prototype.md

 When a foe misses you with an attack (you reduce its damage to zero), you may **counter** (no reaction needed) dealing weapon damage equal to your Intelligence (no defense).
 #### Strategize
 It pays to be prepared.
 If you've had at least 1 minute to survey the area a combat takes place in, you start identifying advantageous positions and putting together strategies to improve your odds of success.
-When you fulfill this requirement and combat begins, you can identify a relevant feature of the terrain; if you do, you and any allies that can hear you have advantage on their first roll this combat.
+When you fulfill this requirement and combat begins, you can identify a tactically relevant feature of the terrain; if you do, you and any allies that can hear you have advantage on their first roll this combat.
 #### Parry
 You are a master at warding off the deadliest of blows.
 When you or an ally within 5 feet are attacked, you **spend your reaction** to grant the target +3 armor for this attack; if you use this ability on an ally, gain <font style="color:LightBlue">1 Focus</font>.
 #### Battle Master